Samueru-sama/DeaDBeeF-AppImage/README.md

 # DeaDBeeF-AppImage
 Unofficial AppImage of the deadbeef music player: https://github.com/DeaDBeeF-Player/deadbeef

-Uses the portable Nightly Build of DeaDBeeF from here and turns it into an AppImage: https://sourceforge.net/projects/deadbeef/files/travis/linux/master/
+Uses the portable Build of DeaDBeeF from here and turns it into an AppImage: https://sourceforge.net/projects/deadbeef/files/travis/linux/

-You can also run the `deadbeef-appimage.sh` script in your machine to make the AppImage.
+You can also run the `deadbeef-appimage.sh` or `deadbeef-stable-appimage.sh` script in your machine to make the AppImage.

-It is possible that this appimage may fail to work with appimagelauncher, since appimagelauncher is pretty much dead I recommend this alternative: https://github.com/ivan-hc/AM
+It is possible that these appimages may fail to work with appimagelauncher, since appimagelauncher is pretty much dead I recommend this alternative: https://github.com/ivan-hc/AM